3 more education-related struggles that must fall

 According to a report on the Bertha Foundation blog (Bertha funded two South African education activist organisations: Equal Education and Equal Education Law Centre), over half a million South African learners walk more than an hour to get to school.
 According to that same report, over two million learners walk between 30 minutes and an hour to get to school.
 This is particularly prevalent in provinces such as KwaZulu-Natal and the Eastern Cape.

-Walking long distances – often through deserted areas – poses a danger for learners.
+Walking long distances – often through deserted areas – poses a danger to learners.
 Unspeakable things happen in broad daylight with people around, worse things happen in isolated areas.
 All learners deserve to travel safely to their schools and back home.

 Unlivable Conditions at Universities Must Fall